callumhackett/obsidian_polka_theme/README.md

 ## Color Customization

 Due to the way the theme shares color values between elements for cohesion, Polka ignores the accent color in your Obsidian settings.
-You *can* choose your own accent color to be used throughout the theme but you'll need to [create a CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
-For example:
+You can still choose your own accent color, which will be used throughout the theme, but you'll need to [create a CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
+For example, this:

 ```
 .theme-dark {